debugdawn/debugdawn/README.md

 🗒️ A basic to do and event planner app.

 ### ✨ [Glazed Skincare](https://github.com/debugdawn/glazed-skincare)
-🍩 A basic to do and event planner app.
+🍩 A e-commerce website for skincare.

 ### ✨ [Kronically](https://github.com/debugdawn/kronically)
 🎬 A media tracking web app that lets users browse and save books and music — powered by TMDb and Google Books (in progress)